learn-co-students/react-components-as-routes-onl01-seng-ft-030220/README.md

 If we look closely at our `Route`s, we see that our 'components' being passed to the `component` prop are merely functions defined above that return JSX.
-If we preferred, we could instead use the `render` prop and write inline code directly in our `Route`:
+If we prefered, we could instead use the `render` prop and write inline code directly in our `Route`:

 ```javascript